admin-shell-io/submodel-templates/published/sensor4.0/Part 1 Measurement Value/1/0/1/README.md

   values can be split reliably by a consumer.
 All four values are preserved in their original order.

-### Verification

-- The JSON artifact deserializes and was re-verified after the change.
-- The AASX package opens as a valid OPC package with a well-formed XML payload.
-  All non-payload package entries are byte-identical to version 1.0.

 ### Known remaining issues

 - 1 constraint violation remains, a file-URI form (`/aasx/...` rather than an